 3) Copper and lead are both naturally occurring metals.
 Lead and copper have never been detected in the Town's source water.
 Both have been used to make household plumbing fixtures for many years, although Congress banned the installation of lead solder, pipes, and fittings in 1986.
 Both contaminants occur in drinking water when water reacts with these metals, usually in household pipes and fixtures.
 This is particularly likely to happen when water sits in pipes for several hours.
 A water provider must begin certain water treatment steps when lead or copper reach an actionable level in ten percent of the homes sampled.
+Town water crews are currently doing a lead and copper inventory of 103 services installed before 1986.
+This requires excavation of pipe on both sides of the meter.
+We have completed about 2/3 of the excavation and have not found any lead pipe thus far.

 The pH range of Friday Harbor's water is 7.78 to 7.95 which lessens the corrosive potential of copper and lead.
 Until July 1998, WA State DOH required a random testing of ten homes once per year for the presence of copper and lead.
 The detection rates have been so low that these tests are now required every three years.
-The next testing date is scheduled July 2025.
+The next testing date is scheduled for July 2025.

 4) Testing for THMs in the distribution system is performed quarterly.
 The test results are averaged over four consecutive quarters because some values in the quarterly range may be higher than the maximum reported value due to seasonal events.
+The 2023 average was down to 46 ppm from 63.9 ppm in 2023.
 The current maximum allowance is 80 ppb.

-5) In 2022 the THM yearly average was well below the MCL.
-Some people who drink water containing THMs over many years may experience problems with their liver, kidneys or central nervous systems, and may have an increased risk of getting cancer.
-THM's are formed when organics in the water combines with chlorine.
+5) Some people who drink water containing THMs over many years may experience problems with their liver, kidneys or central nervous systems, and may have an increased risk of getting cancer.
+THM's are formed when organics in the water combine with chlorine.
 Town implemented Granular Activated Carbon technology in 2011 to filter potable water, which has significantly reduced THMs.
 See Page 3 for information describing Friday Harbor's efforts to remove Trihalomethanes or call the Town Water Department at 360-378-8353 for more information about THM's.